 How to get to Wells Gray Provincial Park and the Waterfalls

-Most people enter Wells Gray park via the town of Clearwater on Highway 5, 123 km north of Kamloops.
+Most people enter Wells Gray Park via the town of Clearwater on Highway 5, 123 km north of Kamloops.
 From Clearwater, a 36 km paved road takes you to the park’s south entrance.
 Another 29 km partly gravel road runs into the centre of the park and ends at Clearwater Lake.
 From this road, you can access hiking trails and all the waterfalls mentioned in this blog.

 During my visit to the park in April, the road to Clearwater Lake was still closed.

-Clearwater Visitor Centre
+Wells Gray Park and Clearwater Visitor Centre

 The Visitor Centre is a must stop if you are heading into the park.
 Get a park map and all the information you need to explore the area.
 White-water-rafting tours and accommodation can be booked here as well.